 Medicare Part BMedicare Part B is the portion of Medicare that covers your medical expenses.
 Sometimes called "medical insurance," Part B helps pay for the Medicare-approved services you receive. covers telehealth services, including office visits, consultations, psychotherapy, and other Medicare-approved services.

 Telehealth and telemedicine refer to health services performed remotely by a doctor or other provider using video conferencing.

-Medicare covers telehealth services, but some Medicare AdvantageMedicare Advantage is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
-This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). plans may offer broader telehealth benefits than Original MedicareOriginal Medicare (Parts A and B) is fee-for-service health insurance available to all Americans aged 65 and older and some individuals with disabilities.
+Medicare covers telehealth services, but some Medicare AdvantageMedicare Advantage (Medicare Part C) is health insurance for Americans aged 65 and older that blends Medicare benefits with private health insurance.
+This typically includes a bundle of Original Medicare (Parts A and B) and Medicare Prescription Drug Plan (Part D). plans may offer broader telehealth benefits than Original MedicareOriginal Medicare is a fee-for-service health insurance program available to Americans aged 65 and older and some individuals with disabilities.
 Original Medicare is provided by the federal government and is made up of two parts: Part A (hospital insurance) and Part B (medical insurance)..

 COVID-19 Response: The Centers for Medicare and Medicaid Services (CMS) expanded its coverage to include telehealth and telemedicine benefits in March 2020.
 It’s unclear which benefits will be rolled back when the Covid-19 crisis is over.
 Many of the services will remain.

 Telehealth services can be very cost-effective in comparison to traditional in-office treatments.
 According to a study conducted by Health Affairs, the average cost for a telehealth visit is $79, well below the $146 average for office visits.
 It’s always a good idea to call your provider ahead of time to see what your telehealth coverage includes and how much it costs.

 How much does Medicare pay for telehealth?